phiberoptik112/django_proj_mgmnt/consultingmanager/billing/PIF_SCANNER_README.md

 - **Scheduled Scanning**: Set up periodic scans (daily, weekly, monthly)
 - **Database Integration**: Link scan results to projects in the billing system
 - **Search and Filter**: Find PIF files by project number, name, or status
+- **Duplicate Consolidation**: Automatically merge duplicate entries for the same project
+- **Project Number Extraction**: Intelligent extraction of project numbers and names from folder paths
+- **Automatic Project Linking**: Link scan results to existing projects in the system

 ## Usage